 As they reported:

 With the session less than one month away and lawmakers prioritizing their agendas, Cole said his mission is all about “delivering a subsidized session for the taxpayers for . . .

 Today's example from the Sunday News-Register - West Virginia University

 Your reaction may be similar to mine when I hear or read "Koch money" -- I start thinking about the huge amounts of money the Kochs poured into the last presidential election in an effort to influence the electorate:

-With most of the annual tax filings for nondisclosing nonprofits now in, it’s clear that no other conservative or . . .
+With most of the annual tax filings for nondisclosing nonprofits now in, it’s clear that no other . . .